Sherry Just

 Sherry Just (born June 17, 1986) is a Canadian curler from Prince Albert, Saskatchewan.
-She currently skips her own team out of Esterhazy.

 Career

 Women's

 Just began competing on the World Curling Tour during the 2010–11 season.
 After the season, she moved to Saskatchewan.
 She qualified for the playoffs at the 2012 DEKALB Superspiel, losing in the quarterfinals.
 She also played in the Colonial Square Ladies Classic Grand Slam of Curling event in 2013 and 2014 but failed to qualify on both occasions.

 She played in her first Saskatchewan Scotties Tournament of Hearts in 2016 as second for Nancy Martin.
 They finished 1–4, failing to advance.
 She returned the following season, playing third for Brett Barber.
 After going 4–4 through the round robin, they lost the tiebreaker to eventual winners Penny Barker.
 Some of her notable finishes on tour include semifinal finishes at the 2017 Boundary Ford Curling Classic and the 2018 Medicine Hat Charity Classic.
 At the 2019 Saskatchewan Scotties Tournament of Hearts, she skipped her own team to a 4–4 finish.